Cwantic/Documentation/Python/Samples/lyre.md

         # Get the piping values (section, material,...) of the selected pipe
         currentPipingValues = CurrentPipingValues.CreateCurrentPipingValuesFromPiping(model, pipe)

-        # Create empty Tee values (not important for the lyre but mandatory for the pipe command)
+        # Create empty Tee values (not important for the loop but mandatory for the pipe command)
         currentTeeValues = CurrentTeeValues()

         # Get the pipe direction vector
         vec1 = (pipe.DL.X, pipe.DL.Y, pipe.DL.Z)

-        # Compute the cross product to determine the lyre direction
+        # Compute the cross product to determine the loope direction
         dir = cross(vec1, verticalvec)
         dir = normalize(dir)

         # Create a new USER command
-        cmd = design.createCommand("AddLyre")
+        cmd = design.createCommand("AddLoop")

         # 1 : Remove the selected pipe